PBCWUD Presents: What is Backflow Prevention? - YouTube

 The customer owns and is solely responsible for ensuring that the assembly is installed and in satisfactory operating condition at all times.

-- New and existing customers with a backflow prevention assembly already installed are responsible for ensuring that a CBPT tests and certifies the backflow prevention assembly.
+New and existing customers with a backflow prevention assembly already installed are responsible for ensuring that a CBPT tests and certifies the backflow prevention assembly.
 PBCWUD will send a notification letter to each customer, advising when the annual test is due.
 The customer must contact a CBPT to perform the test and ensure that a Test and Maintenance Report is received by the Environmental Health and Safety Section at PBCWUD.
 The customer is responsible for having all repair and maintenance performed on the backflow prevention assembly by a CBPT.
 After any repair or maintenance, the assembly must be re-tested immediately and test results submitted to the Environmental Health and Safety Section at PBCWUD.
+New and replacement installations of backflow prevention assemblies must be permitted through the appropriate municipality's Building Department as determined by the property control number.

 How do I find an Approved Certified Backflow Technician?